Show Jumping Exercises and Training with Ian Wills

-Jump training: Here, Black Country Saddles’ sponsored event rider, Ian Wills, provides advice on improving your jumping through balance and straightness.
+Show jumping exercises and training from Black Country Saddles’ sponsored event rider, Ian Wills.
+Here Ian Wallis provides advice on improving your jumping through balance and straightness.

 Ian starts by reminding us that whilst many aspire to a competitive show jumping round, it will only be achieved by those who have persevered with the correct training right from the very first basic level.
 Central to all this is the importance of working on balance and straightness at all times.